Connect with Us

 In 2020, Lynn plans to begin a doctoral program in business administration.

 Hailey Crouse graduated from Coastal Carolina University in 2017 with a Bachelor of Science in computer science and a minor in applied mathematics.
 After graduation, she accepted a job at Geico as a software engineer.
-While a student at Coastal Carolina University, Hailey worked with Dr. French on a research project focuses on early intervention for introducting computing sciences concepts to pre-K girls.
+While a student at Coastal Carolina University, Crouse worked with department chair Jean French on a research project focused on early intervention for introducting computing sciences concepts to pre-K girls.

 - Jean French and Hailey Crouse.
 2017.
 Early intervention to enhance female interest in computing sciences (Abstract Only).
 In Proceedings of the 2017 ACM SIGCSE Technical Symposium on Computer Science Education (SIGCSE '17).
 ACM, New York, NY, USA, 707-707.
 DOI: https://doi.org/10.1145/3017680.3022408